Part 5/7: So this is Christmas…

 “See, you’re afraid, you’re a coward, you’re a….”
 A loud slap across her face silences her.
 Shocked she stares at Paige’s furious face.

-is not allowed to hit girls.. but I am!
+“No, he is not allowed to hit girls.. but I am!
 Now leave my brother alone or I’ll scratch your eyes out!”

 Sarah looks in shock at her usually so gentle daughter, wondering if she should intervene or not.
 Basically she always feels the kids should fight things out amongst themselves.
 Now, she’s not sure.
 Her temporary concern makes she doesn’t fully get what Sophie says, but it’s enough to make Paige launch into her again.